Bira/octopus-carnival/_drafts/wir-mm-4e-shadar-kai.md

 merit is measured by the great deeds you have to your name more than by wealth or personal connections.
 Note that _great_ doesn't necessarily mean _good_.
 Causing great chaos and suffering in the world is a great deed.
 So is murdering your rivals if they are themselves badass.
-Even acting in the name of the Raven Queen isn't a guarantee the service in question will be nice.
+Acting in the name of the Raven Queen counts, and isn't a guarantee the service in question will be nice.
 Even a Good shadar-kai is likely to be a very gloomy and humorless individual.
 "Perky goth" is not really something they do.

 Another significant trait of shadar-kai culture is that they do not fear death, for they know the Raven Queen will see to their souls when they shuffle off this